nyu-wireless/mmwsdr/Lessons for RFSoC/README.md

 ### Enable internet connectivity on the RFSoC 2x2

-Remember to enable internet connectivity on the board by connecting it to the host computer over Ethernet, and by selecting "Shared to other computers" under the IPv4 method in the network setting of the selected interface.
+Remember to enable internet connectivity on the board.
+Ideally, you use a USB-Ethernet adapter on the host machine.
+Otherwise, if you connect the board directly to the host computer through the Ethernet port, you should follow these steps.
+First of all, select "Shared to other computers" under the IPv4 method in the network setting of the selected interface.
 After doing that, if you type

 ```
 nmap -sn 10.42.0.0/24 | grep report